gogins/csound-webserver-opcodes/README.md

 the Internet, can also be used.

-*S_browser_command* - The text of a command that should immediately open the the named resource in a standard Web browser.
-This parameter is optional, and will default to `open` on macOS, which usually defaults to Safari; to `xdg-open` on Linux, which usually defaults to Firefox; and `start` on Windows, which usually defaults to Edge.
+*S_browser_command* - The text of a command that should immediately open the named resource in a standard Web browser.
+This parameter should normally be `open` on macOS, which usually defaults to Safari; `xdg-open` on Linux, which usually defaults to Firefox; or `start` on Windows, which usually defaults to Edge.

 ## Performance